jembi/openhim-core-js/docs/how-to/how-to-build-the-documentation.md

-How to build the docuemntation
+How to build the documentation
 ==============================

 To build the documentation execute the commands below from the 'docs' directory: